-GRIII Steps Up, Horford Struggles (Again) In Lakers Loss
+GRIII Steps Up, Horford Struggles (Again) In Sixers loss to Lakers

 The Sixers returned to Staples Center Tuesday night to take on the surging Lakers without 3 of their starters.
 The beginning of the game resembled that of the Clippers on Sunday with the Sixes coming out hot scoring 35 points in the first quarter.
 They could only hang with the full-strength Lakers for so long, however, with LA outscoring Philly 37-19 (Anthony Davis had 18 himself) in the second quarter.
 The Sixers sorely miss Embiid down low, scoring only 34 of their 107 points in the paint.
 LeBron had his usual near triple-double contributing 22 points, 14 boards and 7 assists of his own.
 His 3 from the logo in the 3rd quarter pretty much nullified any optimism remaining after the half.